A ray at an interface

 These transformations can be combined to give the overall transformation through several refracting and transmitting elements.

 Assume a ray originates at (x1, z1) in medium 1.
-It makes an angle q1 with the z-axis.
-We define
+It makes an angle θ1 with the z-axis.
+We define the coordinates of the ray as

 The ray propagates in medium 1 towards (x2, z2).
 The translation matrix T12 is given by